glenux/code-preloader/README.md

 ## Limitations

-**Note:** Code-Preloader is only suitable for smaller codebas.
-ChatGPT may not perform as expected with large code repositories.
+**Note:** Note: This tool is optimized for smaller codebases.
+For larger repositories, performance may not be optimal due to processing constraints and the nature of interactions with ChatGPT.

 ## Installation